 The high cost of making a claim has said Rachel Suff, employment relations adviser at the Chartered Institute of Personnel and Development (CIPD) meant that some perfectly valid claims will not have been heard in court and people will have been denied justice.

-The challenge for employers will according to Emma Burrows head of the employment department at Trowers & Hamlins, be working out how they want to manage the risks when assessing the approach, they want to take when dealing with potential disputes with employees.
-Will we, I wonder, see a return to employers paying-off disgruntled employees rather than having to pay the direct and indirect costs of the tribunal process?
+The challenge for employers will be working out how they want to manage the risks when assessing the approach, they want to take when dealing with potential disputes with employees.
+Will we, see a return to employers paying-off disgruntled employees rather than having to pay the direct and indirect costs of the tribunal process?

-DAC Beachcroft have said that it will take some time to see just what effect this ruling with have on the number of claims being made.
-They doubt that we have seen the last of fees for employment tribunals.
-Their view seems to be validated by Justice Minister Dominic Rabb MP who said that the Supreme Court had recognised the important role fees can play, but ruled that the Government had got the balance wrong.
+It will take some time to see just what effect this ruling with have on the number of claims being made.
+Justice Minister Dominic Rabb MP who said that the Supreme Court had recognised the important role fees can play, but ruled that the Government had got the balance wrong.
 So the Government will be considering the full details of the judgment, and that immediate steps will be taken to stop charging fees in employment tribunals and make arrangements to refund people who have paid the fees.

-Worries about the ability of the employment tribunal system to cope with the number of claims so one way of limiting the number of claims the system has to deal with is to charge people to make a claim.
-In time predicts DAC Beachcroft a new fee regime may be introduced with fees at a lower level and / or a differential charging structure based on the type of claim.
+Worries about the ability of the employment tribunal system to cope with the number of claims persist so one way of limiting the number of claims the system has to deal with is to charge people to make a claim.
+It is likely that in time a new fee regime may be introduced with fees at a lower level and / or a differential charging structure based on the type of claim.

 Despite the removal of the employment tribunal fees there are still substantial costs associated with making a claim.
 Often these costs are met by a trade union or even household insurance policies.
 So as Mishcon de Reya have identified the removal of the fees could have implications beyond the resolution of employment disputes, and could impact the role of trade unions.
 If more employment disputes are being financed by insurance policies we may also see a rise in insurance premiums.